-Agroforestry systems and sustainable management of non-timber forest products (NTFPs) can be considered complementary activities to cattle ranching revenue streams.
+Agroforestry systems and sustainable management of non-timber forest products (NTFPs) can be considered complementary activities to cattle ranching and other types of farming and provide additional revenue streams.
 They can support generating additional income for landowners, thereby reducing the pressure on native vegetation.
-Agroforestry involves tree or shrub planting around or among other crops and combining agriculture and forestry fungi, fibers, charcoal, honey and fish, among others, from existing forestry or agroforestry systems.
+Agroforestry involves tree or shrub planting around or among other crops and combining agriculture and forestry techniques, and it can lead to a rise in productivity and reduced emissions.
+NTFPs include fruits, nuts, fungi, fibers, charcoal, honey and fish, among others, from existing forestry or agroforestry systems.

-&lt;sup>1 See our methodology report for cattle system productivity measurement details.
+1 See our methodology report for cattle system productivity measurement details.

-m Although we do not model the duration of this transition, it should be noted that due to the investment needs, it would require some time to recover the invested amounts.
+^m Although we do not model the duration of this transition, it should be noted that due to the investment needs, it would require some time to recover the invested amounts.